Detox Water for Bloating: DIY Recipes & Remedies

 Directions:

-2. Add water to the fruit mixture and leave for 10-15 minutes to allow to infuse properly.
+2. Add water to the fruit mixture and leave for 10-15 minutes to allow it to infuse properly.

 Lemon water includes nutrient-dense, antimicrobial citric acid and the cleansing effect of the detox water recipe.
 However, if you suffer from acid reflux, you may consider not adding too much.